Jamaican Cornmeal Porridge

 Set the timer to 8 minutes on high pressure.

 Once the timer goes off, let the pressure release naturally for 10 minutes.
-Release the remaining pressure manually and then open the lid of the pot.
+Then, manually release the remaining pressure and open the pot lid.

 Add condensed milk, cinnamon, nutmeg, and vanilla extract, and stir well.
-If the porridge is too thick, add some more water to it.
-Stir in some more condensed milk if you like it sweeter.
+If the porridge is too thick, add more water.
+Stir in more condensed milk if you like it sweeter.

 The cornmeal porridge is now ready.
 You can serve it either hot or chilled.
 Top it with your choice of toppings before serving.